 Transportation.
 LFP should improve local infrastructure and advocate for policies at the state level that reduce cars on the road.

-4 Education.
-LFP should keep up to date on and educate residents about cost effective ways to reduce GHG emissions that are the least disruptive to their daily life.

-Policy and positive change.
+- ways to reduce GHG emissions that are the least disruptive to their daily life. - Policy and positive change.
 Empower residents by providing pathways to advocate for climate friendly policy change.